garvit-exe/github-stats-chrome-extension/README.md

 ## Overview

-The GitHub Stats Chrome Extension is a convenient tool that allows users to quickly view their GitHub statistics directly from their browser toolbar.
-With just a click, users can see an image representation of their GitHub stats, including metrics like contributions, repositories, and more.
+The GitHub Stats Chrome Extension is a convenient tool allowing users to view their GitHub statistics directly from their browser toolbar.
+Users can see an image of their GitHub stats with just a click, including metrics like contributions, repositories, and more.

 ## Features